uccser/cs-field-guide/csfieldguide/chapters/content/en/data-representation/sections/numbers.md

 In some programming languages there isn't a check for when a number gets too big (overflows).
 For example, if you have an 8-bit number using two's complement, then 01111111 is the largest number (127), and if you add one without checking, it will change to 10000000, which happens to be the number -128.
+(Don't worry about two's complement too much, it's covered later in this section.)
 This can cause serious problems if not checked for, and is behind a variant of the Y2K problem, called the [Year 2038 problem](https://en.wikipedia.org/wiki/Year_2038_problem), involving a 32-bit number overflowing for dates on Tuesday, 19 January 2038.

 {image file-path="img/chapters/xkcd-cant-sleep-comic.png" alt="A xkcd comic on number overflow" source="https://xkcd.com/571/"}